Susan Fessenden: Boston, Massachusetts

 In 1882, Fessenden removed to Boston, Massachusetts for the college education of her children.
 Her two daughters entered Boston University with the classes of 1886 and 1889, respectively, and later her son with the class of 1894.

 After the graduation of her elder daughter, Fessenden took her family to Europe, that Cornelia might prepare herself to take the degree Ph.D.
 After six months of study and an illness of only three days, Cornelia died.

-Upon her return to the U.S., Fessenden's friends prevailed upon her to enter on work with the W.C.T.U.
+Upon her return to the U.S., Fessenden's friends prevailed upon her to enter on work with the WCTU.
 First she was made National Superintendent of Franchise.
-In 1890, she was unanimously elected to the office of State President of the W.C.T.U. of Massachusetts, ami continued in that office for eight years.
+In 1890, she was unanimously elected to the office of State President of the WCTU of Massachusetts, and continued in that office for eight years.

 At the time of the Hamidian massacres, in 1896, Frances Willard and Lady Henry Somerset sent about 200 refugees to New York City.
 By cable, they requested Fessenden among others to receive them at Ellis Island, and to overcome if possible the construction of law that might bar them from admission.
 In carrying out her part of this work, it became necessary for Fessenden to visit New York three times, consulting with the commissioner of immigration and addressing ministers' meetings to secure their signatures to a petition to the U.S. government to call these people "refugees" and not "immigrants".
 By this wording, it was possible to avoid violating a most beneficent law.
 It was necessary also for her to secure the signing of the bond for US$40,000.
-The W.C.T.U. had to pledge that none of the refugees should ever claim government support.
-When these details had been arranged, 100 refugees went to the Massachusetts W.C.T.U. and 100 to The Salvation Army.
+The WCTU had to pledge that none of the refugees should ever claim government support.
+When these details had been arranged, 100 refugees went to the Massachusetts WCTU. and 100 to The Salvation Army.
 To find work for these refugees, who did not speak English or know the customs of the U.S. was a large undertaking.